tamaja4160/Bank-statement-analyzer/README.md

 # Bank Statement Suite: Save Time, Money & Boost Revenue

-I created a tool that generates bank statements and reads them using OCR, find recurring payments and suggests cheaper alternatives (all based on synthetic data).
+I created a tool that generates bank statements and reads them using OCR, finds recurring payment,s and suggests cheaper alternatives (all based on synthetic data).

 ## What It Does & How to Use It

-Get started immediately with the primary use cases.
+You can start immediately with the primary use cases.

 ### 1\.
 Create Clean Bank Statement Images